 Located about 5 minutes north of Whistler Village, this restaurant offers gluten-free and vegan options.
 Including some gluten-free, vegan nachos!

 They do offer gluten-free buns for their burgers, but no dedicated fryer for fries.
 Seemed like there could be a concern for cross-contamination.

 Marketplace Lodge – Whistler Village

 We stayed in the cutest Airbnb in Whistler Village.
 It was actually the perfect location, right near the Whistler Olympic Plaza.
-You are walking distance to an abundance of restaurants, shops and the ski lifts are only minutes away.
-You are also walking distance to the upper village.
+You are within walking distance of an abundance of restaurants, and shops, and the ski lifts are only minutes away.
+You are also within walking distance of the upper village.
 Stay in and relax by the cozy fireplace or go for a stroll around the village.
-You can check out the Airbnb here.
+You can check out the Airbnb listing here.